-If you are using wireless data on one of TELUS’ Peace of Mind plans or the TELUS equivalent of an MTS unlimited/flat rate plan, TELUS may reduce or “control” your speeds when your data usage exceeds a specific range of use or threshold.
+If you are using wireless data on one of TELUS’ Unlimited plans or the TELUS equivalent of an MTS unlimited/flat rate plan, TELUS may reduce or “control” your speeds when your data usage exceeds a specific range of use or threshold.

 When total usage exceeds the threshold included in your rate plan during your bill cycle, your data speeds will be reduced to a maximum of 512 Kilobits per second (Kbps) for downloads and uploads, 24 hours a day, 7 days a week for the remainder of your bill cycle and will reset back to full speed on the first day of your next bill cycle.

 This should not affect any applications that require less than 512Kbps of download bandwidth or 512Kbps of upload bandwidth (such as browsing and email), but could affect the performance of applications that normally require greater bandwidth.
 It's important to note that TELUS VoLTE or Circuit-Switch based voice services (including 911) will not be impacted.

 Why does TELUS manage traffic on its network?

 We believe it is important to offer all of our customers on our network the best service experience possible.
 This allows us to minimize the impact on the experience of our overall customer base of a small number of users with uncharacteristically high usage.

 Our Fair Use Policy applies to customers who are on our Unlimited data plans and the TELUS equivalent of an MTS unlimited/flat rate plans.
 Customers on these plans who reach their threshold during their bill cycle will experience controlled speeds.